ironmeld/builder-hex0/README.md

 This kernel is for bootstrapping compilers without having to trust a prebuilt binary.
 You still have to trust that the hex codes proovided represent the x86 opcodes in the comments.
 But verifying the opcodes have been encoded properly is a straightforward process that you are encouraged to do using your own methods.
 You can also convert the hex to binary by any method you prefer.
 A Makefile is provided to do all this for you, for convenience, but you are free to distrust that in favor of your own methods.

-## Quick Start

-This command verifies the builder can build itself correctly:
+## Building with make

+Run:

 ```
-make test
+make
 ```

-The self check converts the hex to a binary boot image, appends a self-build script to the image, boots the image to run the build, and afterwards verifies the result.
+The Makefile does this:

+* Builds the "mini" (384 byte) boot kernel "seed" using command line utilities.
+* Builds the "full" (3K) boot kernel "seed" using command line utilities.
+* Builds the "mini" boot kernel using the mini boot kernel and verifies it matches the seed.
+* Builds the full boot kernel using the self-built mini boot kernel and verifies it matches the seed.
+* Builds the full boot kernel using the full boot kernel and verfies it matches the previous one built with self-built mini

-### Detailed Build Instructions
+### Manual Build Instructions
 1. Convert builder-hex0.hex0 to binary using a method you trust
 2. Append zero bytes to the image in multiples of 512 bytes (sectors)
 3. Write the shell script for your build directly on partition 4 of the disk image